API2-studio/api2/README.md

 A shell export overrides the value in `.env`.
 Use an API release that includes `/api/v1/mcp`; older images may not provide the same MCP tools or authentication behavior.

+Set `WORKFLOW_JS_IMAGE` in `.env` or export it in your shell to select the workflow runner image.
+If omitted, Compose uses `api2studio/workflow-sandbox:latest`.
+The runner's shared secret is supplied at container startup through `WORKFLOW_JS_RUNNER_SECRET`.

 ### 3. Create the environment file

 `.env` is supplied as an example.
 With example values.
 Update it in the repository root, or update your existing file without discarding deployment-specific values.
 The following is a starting configuration for the Compose service names.
 Replace every `replace-*` value before starting.
 Most of the ENV values specified in the example are required for the API to start successfully.
 The workflow runner requires the same `WORKFLOW_JS_RUNNER_SECRET` value in the API and runner containers, with at least 32 characters.
 Compose supplies that shared value from `.env`; it does not need to equal `SECRET_KEY_BASE`.